Max4king/cleaning-tachiyomi-chapter/README.md

 the program will take the current working directory upon launch.
 If you desire to a different directory you can chose to do so.

-# Guide to using the program
+# Guide to using the program i.e. name_changer.py

 # 1 step
 The program will take the current working directory.
 If you wish to clean a chapter in another folder without moving the folder